noble-assets/token/README.md

 ## Overview

-$NOBLE is an ERC20 token initially deployed on Ethereum mainnet with the end goal of migrating to the Noble AppLayer.
+$NOBLE is an ERC20 token initially deployed on Ethereum mainnet with the end goal of migrating to the Noble AppLayer – a high-throughput EVM network.

 **Contract Address (Ethereum Mainnet):** [`0xe995e5A3A4BF15498246D7620CA39f7409397326`](https://etherscan.io/address/0xe995e5a3a4bf15498246d7620ca39f7409397326)